 Why Use USPS for Shipping?

 The United States Postal Service covers the entire United States and its territories (Puerto Rico, Guam, U.S. Virgin Islands, etc.) for generally the same rates.
 Whereas, other carriers like UPS and FedEx will have significantly different pricing in some cases (stay tuned; toward the end of the article, you’ll see just exactly how insane the pricing differences can be).

-USPS has two major service tiers that dictate their offerings:
+USPS has three major service tiers that dictate their offerings: